phichitheta-zg/chegg-chrome-extension/.github/pull_request_template.md

 <!--
-WELCOME TO OUR PULL REQUEST TEMPLATE (credit to https://github.com/hack4impact-uiuc/life-after-hate/)! :partyparrot:
+WELCOME TO OUR PULL REQUEST TEMPLATE! :partyparrot:
 Not all sections apply, feel free to delete as appropriate.
 -->